Work smarter, not harder: four secrets to being more productive at work

 Want to be more productive at work?
 It's time to start working smarter, writes Jenny Darmody.

-We all want to be productive in work, especially when it’s a new year.
+We all want to be productive in work.
 We want to hit the ground running at work and be as productive as possible.
 But it’s these times that we have to be most careful not to overwork and stress ourselves out.

 It’s no secret that stress leads to a severe drop in productivity but that doesn’t mean we always think about this in practice.
 In fact, when we’re feeling stressed because we have a lot to do, we’re more likely to try and power through, skip lunch and scramble to get everything done without taking breaks.